Eranachandran/Zabbix-Server-Installation/README.md

 Bash Script to Install zabbix server and zabbix agent

 # Configuring Settings for the Zabbix Web Interface
-After running Zabbix_xenial_bionic.sh, the zabbix server will be installed.
+After running zabbix_server_install.sh, the zabbix server will be installed.
 After the zabbix web interface configuration should be configured manually.
 For Reference https://www.digitalocean.com/community/tutorials/how-to-install-and-configure-zabbix-to-securely-monitor-remote-servers-on-ubuntu-16-04

 #usage